nozwock/tale-of-immortal-mods/docs/NOTES.md

     /* Just before a game save is made, you can set your DataObjectData data here if you'd like.
-I'm not sure if this event is always emitted before the game spins up the thread that starts saving game data, if it does, you can save your data reliably in a blocking manner assuming the mod is on the same thread as the subroutine that issued that event, otherwise it'd be race condition and you can't realiably use this event to save your state. */
+I'm not sure if this event is always emitted before the game spins up the thread that starts saving game data, if it does, you can save your data reliably in a blocking manner assuming the mod is on the same thread as the subroutine that issued that event, otherwise it'd be race condition and you can't reliably use this event to save your state. */ WorldRunStart // Triggers when month skip events during LoadingBar are starting WorldRunEnd // When they're done and just before "Saving..."

 GameTool
     LS(string key) // Localization